openSUSE-Python/cpython/Doc/library/zipfile.rst

       :file:`\*.pyc` are added at the top level.
-If the directory is a package directory, then all :file:`\*.pyc` are added under the package name as a file path, and if any subdirectories are package directories, all of these are added recursively.
+If the directory is a package directory, then all :file:`\*.pyc` are added under the package name as a file path, and if any subdirectories are package directories, all of these are added recursively in sorted order.

       *basename* is intended for internal use only.